adalkiran/llama-nuts-and-bolts/docs/17-UNICODE-UTF-8-EMOJIS.md

 In computing, computers commonly process the information *digitally* as *bit*s.
 Then, *bit*s come together to form *byte*s, and *byte*s create various data types.
 Most of these types are different ways to represent a number, think of, *character*s in a *string* are represented with numbers, behind the curtains.

 In our project, normal Unicode text characters are supported built-in via Go language platform.
-But, LLaMa models have an capability to generate *emoji*s as *sequence of byte tokens*.
+But, Llama models have an capability to generate *emoji*s as *sequence of byte tokens*.
 In this case, the built-in support might not be enough.

 Also, this project supports to be compiled for and run on multiple operating systems such as Windows, Linux, and, MacOS.
 The application provides a CLI (command line interface).
 At this point, the Linux and MacOS terminals have Unicode emoji rendering capabilities.
 But in Windows, some terminals can't render completely, some can render partially.